junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > "About what?
 Let me go!"
 Cas tried again.
 But deep down, slowly, definitely, he knew it was over.
 One way or another, Dean would find out everything, and there would be no going back.
 They were friends, and he was contented as being nothing more than a friend, but now, nothing.
 He'd be nothing at all, or worse, enemy.
 Dean was trapping him and cornering him like he would to a demon, an archangel, the Devil.
 He had made himself their enemy.
 Cas found his chest tight with the aching that was growing very consistently over the years.
 >
-> The proofs were clear, and many.
-Truth was, he was being as careful as he thought he was.
+> The proofs were clear, and abundant.
+Truth was, he wasn't being as careful as he thought he was.
 The slipped line of Kryptonite, burning the wrong bones, the demon place being too clean.
 There were too many evidences, but they didn't know for sure, not yet.
 He might still have a chance walking out of here as their *friend*.
 >
 > "It was hard to understand.
 It's hard to explain."
 Cas wasn't lying when he tried that.
 It wasn't enough.
 It was far from enough.
-Even *he* was still trying to understand, let alone explaining.
-The tightness on his chest clenched tighter.
+It was too vague, too hollow, too... hard to understand.
+But how could he make it any clearer, when even *he* was still trying to understand, let alone explaining?
+The tightness on his chest clenched harder.
 It felt something buried inside there, somewhere deep deep down, was trying to crawl out, trying to declare itself to the world, to the man standing before him.
 But he couldn't.
 He couldn't allow it.
 He just couldn't.
 Couldn't let it ruin what they had -- if he still had it.
 They were friends, after all -- hopefully still.
 >
 > "You got to look at me, man."
 Dean started, standing at the other side of the fire ring.
 Every line on his face was screaming disbelief and hurt, and pain, and aching, and something else, everything else that he couldn't quite read clearly.
-So Cas just read harder, watching his lips thinned, his eyebrows burrowed, his eyes pained.
+So Cas just read harder, watching his lips thinned, his eyebrows burrowed, his eyes watered.
 "You got to level with me and tell me what's going on.
 Look me in the eye and tell me you're not working with Crowley."
 >
 > Cas looked at him, trapped in those eyes, trapped by the silent pleading in there.
 Dean was praying, he realized, inside his head, silently, probably even unconsciously. *Please, please tell me you're still my friend.
 Please tell me I can still trust you.
 Please, Cas.
 Tell me the truth.*
 >